 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?

-Not at all.
-People who ask for help know when they need it.
-At Accepting, we value your courageous efforts to reach out for help.
-You already have some strengths that you’ve used before, that for whatever reason isn’t working right now.
-Perhaps this problem feels overwhelming and is making it difficult to access your past strengths.
-In our work together, we will help you identify what those strengths are and how to implement them again in what is happening now.
+You already have strengths that you’ve used previously that for, whatever reason, are not working right now.
+Perhaps your problem feels overwhelming and is making it difficult to access these past strengths.
+In our work together, we will help you label those strengths and apply them to your current issue.

 What’s the difference between talking to you or my best friend or family?